Ivan Maryadaraman: Plot

 The story starts 30 years ago where Puthukottayil Veerabhadran gets a phone call regarding the release of Indrasimhan from jail.
 Indrasimhan had killed Veerabhadran's father and in order to seek revenge, he leaves to kill him.
 Meanwhile, Narasimhan, Indrasimhan's elder brother persuades him to kill Veerabhadran as he too murdered Indrasimhan's wife and child.
-In an ensuing fight between Indrasimhan and Veerabhadran, Indrasimhan is killed and Veerabhadran is left badly injured.
-On reaching home, Veerabhadran's wife Sumitra is worried as their rivals are out to kill Sumitra and her son.
-However Veerabhadran dies due to excessive blood loss and his wife takes his son and leaves the village in fear.
+In an ensuing fight between both of them, Indrasimhan is killed and Veerabhadran is nearly killed.
+On reaching home, Veerabhadran's wife Sumitra is worried as their rivals are out to kill Sumitra and their son.
+However, Veerabhadran succumbs to injuries and his wife takes their son and leaves the village in fear.
 Afterward, Narasimhan persuades his sons Suryasimhan and Chandrasimhan to kill Veerabhadran's son on his arrival at their village.

-Then the story shifts to Ramachandran alias Raman, a rice mill factory worker in Pune.
+Then the story shifts to Veerabhadran's son Ramachandran alias Raman, a rice mill factory worker in Pune.
 He takes goods from factory to other places in his old and damaged bicycle.
-Out of rage the factory owner rebukes Raman and as a result he is expelled.
+Out of rage, the factory owner rebukes Raman and as a result he is expelled.
 However, in order to continue with his job, Raman decides to buy an Auto Rickshaw to make his job easier.
 So he decides to go to his village to get money that his parents has invested in his name before their death.
 He catches a train to Ramapuram, his hometown.
 In the train he meets Krishnendu, who is Narasimhan's daughter.
 They become good friends during the journey.
 After reaching his hometown, he follows Krishnendu to give her book that she had forgotten in the train.
 He later meets Suryasimhan who leaves him at the post office without knowing his identity.
 Raman is successful in collecting his money, which he would get that evening.
-However one of the office staffs informs Suryasimhan the real identity of Raman.
+However, one of the office staffs informs Suryasimhan the real identity of Raman.
 Out of rage, Suryasimhan returns to the post office in search of Raman to kill him but in vain.
-Afterwards Raman meets Narasimhan and Chandrasimhan in a temple.
+Afterwards, Raman meets Narasimhan and Chandrasimhan in a temple.
 They respectfully invite him home as a guest.
 To his surprise he meets Krishna whom he learns is the fiancée of Rajeev, a doctor settled in America.
-During lunchtime, Suryasimhan comes with the information that Raman is the son of Veerabhadran who brutally murdered Indrasimhan thirty years earlier.
-Then Narasimhan and sons wait for a moment to behead him immediately after he steps out of the house as according to their tradition, not even a drop of blood should fall inside the house, if so, the goddess turns out to be evil.
-Later Raman discovers that the father and sons are waiting to kill him, so he uses several tricks to stay inside the house to remain alive.
+During lunch, Suryasimhan comes with the information that Raman is the son of Veerabhadran.
+Then, Narasimhan and sons wait for a moment to slash him to death immediately after he steps out of the house as according to their tradition, not even a drop of blood should fall inside the house, if so, the goddess turns out to be evil.
+Later, Raman discovers that the father and sons are waiting to kill him, so he uses several tricks to stay inside the house to remain alive.